Translational research

 In May 2022, ANGLE formalised a partnership with a major specialist clinical service provider, MidLantic Urology, to initiate ANGLE’s first clinical study in prostate cancer.

 The purpose of the study is to evaluate whether ANGLE’s novel liquid biopsy assay, in combination with current standard of care (PSA levels, patient history and physical examination), can reduce the over-detection of indolent prostate cancer whilst identifying aggressive disease.
+This could improve patient stratification, reducing unnecessary patient harm and hospitalisation from tissue biopsy complications, as well as avoiding over-diagnosis and treatment.

 The study, known as ‘DOMINO’, is based on highly successful pilot studies conducted independently by Barts Cancer Institute (Queen Mary University London).
-DOMINO will enrol 100 men with either an elevated blood PSA or an abnormal rectal exam, who are scheduled to undergo a prostate tissue biopsy.

 For Research Use Only.
 Not For Use in Diagnostic Procedures.